chiamaka-ugwu/job-portal/README.md

-Got it — I’ll make you a **generic but detailed** README for a full-stack app built with **React + Vite** that you can easily customize for your Job Portal project.

----

 # Job Portal

 A **full-stack job portal application** that enables users to search, post, and manage job listings.
 The application provides authentication, dynamic job posting, and admin functionalities, built using **React + Vite** on the frontend and a **Node.js/Express** backend.

----

 ## 🚀 Features